AndyLPK247/testproject-python-sdk-example/README.md

 1. [Sign up](https://app.testproject.io/signup/) for a free TestProject account.
 2. [Download](https://app.testproject.io/#/download) and install the TestProject agent for your operating system, or pull a container from [Docker Hub](https://hub.docker.com/r/testproject/agent).
 3. Run the agent and [register it](https://docs.testproject.io/getting-started/installation-and-setup#register-the-agent) with your account.
-4. Install this project's Python dependencies using "`pip install requirements.txt`".
+4. Install this project's Python dependencies using `pip install requirements.txt`.
 5. Set your developer token as the `testproject_token` field in the `config.json` file.